Stella-IT/XenXenXenSe/README.md

 ## Guide
 ### How to Install
 1. Clone this repository
-2. Copy config.py.example to config.py
+2. Copy config.example.json to config.json
-3. Enter your credentials
+3. Enter your credentials in JSON form!
 4. run `pip install -r requirements.txt`
    (or `pip3 install -r requirements.txt` if you are using both python versions)
 5. run server via `python3 main.py`